aspose-cells/Aspose.Cells-Doc-md/chinese/androidjava/release-notes/release-notes-2017/aspose-cells-for-android-via-java-17-12-release-notes/_index.zh.md

 {{% alert color="primary" %}}

-由于 Aspose.Cells for Android 的代码库通过 Java 与相关 .NET 和 Java 版本的代码相匹配，因此大部分更改、增强和修复包含在 Aspose.Cells for .NET v17.10、Aspose.Cells for .NET v17.14181 v17.14183、4716181 v17.14186 中12、Aspose.Cells for Java v17.10、Aspose.Cells for Java v17.11 和 Aspose.Cells for Java v17.12 也包含在这个 Aspose.Cells for Android via Java v17.12.
+Since the code base of Aspose.Cells for Android via Java matches the code of relevant .NET and Java version(s), most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v17.10, Aspose.Cells for .NET v17.11, Aspose.Cells for .NET v17.12, Aspose.Cells for Java v17.10、Aspose.Cells for Java v17.11和Aspose.Cells for Java v17.12也包含在这个Aspose.Cells for Android 076119.3421.v17.

 {{% /alert %}}